DesiQuintans/tsv2label/README.md

 your dataset automatically; especially helpful if your dataset is hundreds of columns wide.

-It uses tab-delimited spreadsheets because they are:
+It uses tab-delimited spreadsheets (and not CSVs or XLSXs) because they are:

 1. Editable in Excel
 2. Easy to assemble by copying and pasting from existing messy data dictionaries